Guinness Beer Banana Bread

 Stir everything together and then fold in the melted butter and chocolate chips if you’re using them.
 You could use any chocolate chips or just leave them out entirely.
 It’s a flexible situation.

 Then pour your batter into a prepared 9×5 loaf pan.
 Prepare the pan by rubbing it with soft butter and dusting it with flour.

 Work quickly at this point so the bubbles in the beer and the baking soda don’t all die before the loaf starts baking.
 You don’t have to run, but don’t leave this on the counter for 20 minutes.
 Have your oven pre-heated and ready to go.

 Pop this in a 350 degrees F. oven for 60-65 minutes.
 It’s hard to overcook it honestly.
 It’s done with a tester comes out clean and the crust is browned and crackling.

-Most importantly, when the Guinness banana bread comes out of the oven, let it cool in the pan for a few minutes and then remove it.
+Most importantly, when the banana beer bread comes out of the oven, let it cool in the pan for a few minutes and then remove it.
 Then let it cool for another 10 minutes or so to set up completely before slicing and serving it!

 I promise you will love this recipe if you are a banana bread fan!
 It’s a keeper!